vjnambi/Minimalizer/README.md

 Select an input image

-Left click on the input image in the GUI to select splotches
+Left click on the input image in the GUI to select splotches   OR   Click the auto-select button

 The text field should be populated with your image's filename and the splotch coordinates you selected